 So here it is for the purpose of clarity, the operational definition of empathy I use in my work:

-Empathy is an explanatory principle for our relational potential to experience an event, where we feel as if we are embodying or understanding the context of an other.
+Empathy is a word invented to explain our potential to experience an event, where we feel as if we are connected or at one with an other.

 There are many aspects to this definition worth pointing out, but for the purpose of this article I’d like for you to pay special attention to the fact that I’m defining it as a potential.1

 Now, if empathy is a potential, then empathizing is what happens when that potential is realized.